verdel/hass-petoneer-smartdot/README.md

    NOTE: this will generate A LOT of debugging messages in the logs, so it is not recommended to use for a long time

 5. Restart HA
-6. Reinstall the petoneer_smartdot integration and find the SmartDot through a scan.
+6. Reinstall the Petoneer SmartDot integration and find the SmartDot through a scan.
-7. check the logs and report.
+7. Check the logs and report.
 Thanks

 # Other info